AndreaSanchezTapia/iyo-apero_ast/content/talk/2021-04-23-fun-with-r/index.md

 - meetup
 - english
 tags: []
-excerpt: "In this meetup I presented sambaR, a small package to translate lyrics from the Genius database"
+excerpt: "In this meetup I presented sambaR, an R package and Shiny app to translate lyrics from the Genius database"
 layout: single
 links:
 - icon: tv